OpenMarket – January 28, 2016

 The key takeaway here is that SMS is the preferred communication method for the majority of modern workers, and it can be used in a number of situations from last-minute scheduling to emergency updates.
 Not only can it increase the overall productivity and efficiency of your firm’s workforce, it can also keep employees more satisfied with their work and more engaged with their employer, leading to higher retention rates, and therefore greater company success.

-If you’re interested in more information on how mobile messaging can improve your employee engagement, download our white paper.
+If you’re interested in more information on how mobile messaging can improve your employee engagement, contact us today.